-Below, you’ll learn everything you need to know about HEPA air purifiers and find out out if one is right for your home.
+By the end, you’ll learn everything you need to know about HEPA air purifiers and HEPA filters and find out if these are right for you.

-If you’ve done any sort of shopping for home cleaning devices, like a vacuum or air purifier, you’ve undoubtedly come across a four letter term, “HEPA.”
+If you’ve done any sort of shopping for a home cleaning device like a vacuum or air purifier, you’ve undoubtedly come across a four-letter term “HEPA.”

-A lot of companies are boasting this acronym as a marketing tactic in hopes that you choose their product over another competitor’s who doesn’t have it.
+A lot of companies use this acronym as a marketing tactic in hopes that you choose their product over another competitor who doesn’t actively promote it.

-Is There Only One Type of HEPA Rating?
+Is There Only One Type of HEPA Filter?

 Unfortunately, many companies are placing the HEPA term on their products, but this can be misleading to consumers.